 The key to having enough for both your needs and wants is to spend your money wisely.
 A good way to achieve that goal is with a specific plan.
 That’s what a household budget is, a written blueprint for spending.
 It helps you document how much you take in, how much you pay out, and provides clues as to how you might stretch your dollars a little further.

-There are tools to help track your monthly budget using software or apps, and we at University Credit Union also have a downloadable budget spreadsheet, but we find that many people still sit down with blank paper and a calculator to begin.
+There are tools to help track your monthly budget using software or apps, and we also have a budgeting guide to help you with the basics.

 A basic overall breakdown to start with can be:

 - 40% housing & utilities